BradleyDickson/ABPenabledGROMACS/README.md

 # ABPenabledGROMACS
-A hacked, hardwired GROMACS-4.5.5 that runs mABP, well-tempered metadynamics, or a SHUS-based tempered metadynamics for alanine dipeptide.
+A hacked, hardwired GROMACS-4.5.5 that runs mABP, well-tempered metadynamics, μ-tempered metadynamics, or a SHUS-based tempered metadynamics for alanine dipeptide.
+While the name might not stick, you can find out about μ-tempering on the [arxiv].

 This code is modified for the following functions: